 But at the same time it’s also clear that the challenge of staying profitable has led to a lot of innovation, new technologies and exciting new content monetization strategies.
 Media publishers who are flexible, adaptable and tech savvy have lived to see another day and hopefully will live to see many more.

 What’s your game plan?

-Finding the right monetization model for your content is inevitably going to depend to a large extent on the audience and vertical.
+Finding the right monetization model for your content is going to depend to a large extent on the audience and vertical.
 You’ll usually end up needing to use more than one strategy in order to get maximum value out of the different types of content you have on offer.

 Affiliate links: obvious but undervalued

-But it’s a huge mistake to underestimate the value that affiliate marketing can bring to publishers – when they do it right!
+Yet it’s a huge mistake to underestimate the value that affiliate marketing can bring to publishers – when they do it right!